Request a Sample

 Dark Reddish Brown / Black Stripe

-The clear grade Brazilian Teak exhibits very minimal color and grain variation.
-The initial color palette ranges from a medium tan brown to a dark reddish brown, with some pieces offering a black striping effect that adds visual character.
+Our clear grade Brazilian Teak has very minimal color and grain variation.
+Its color varies from a medium tan brown to a dark reddish brown with some pieces offering a black striping.
+It will darken slightly with exposure to light over a few months.